-Student Service's department offers assistance, advice, and feedback to our students regarding any problems, concerns, or questions relating to the successful completion of their program.
+The Student Service department offers help, advice, and feedback to our students regarding any problems, concerns, or questions relating to the successful completion of their program.

 Advisement-the faculty and staff of Career School of New York are available to assist students in achieving their personal and educational goals.
 Students are encouraged to meet with a teacher or staff member if an issue arises.